6 lessons I learned working at an art gallery

 I was the only person who applied for the job at the gallery because it was so shitty: it was basically selling coffee all weekends with lousy pay and no vacations during summers.
 But in 2021 we had recently moved to Denmark, so I had no professional network and didn’t speak the language, and Rebecka had just been born, and we needed the money—so I couldn’t be picky.

-I also saw potential in the place: it was beautiful, they had 6 exhibition halls, and it was a 25-minute bike ride from home.
+I also felt that the place had, as real estate agents say, “good bones”: it was beautiful, they had 6 exhibition halls, and it was a 25-minute bike ride from home.

 For most of my career, I have worked short gigs or at projects that I started—the longest stretch I’ve been employed was, I think, 4 months at a bio lab when I was 19.
 No, that’s not right; I worked 8 months in a school when I was going down a rabbit hole about education in 2016/17.
 My working model has been that being employed kind of sucks.
 But this time, since I knew I couldn’t afford to quit anytime soon with the baby and all, I figured I could try treating it like one of my projects.
-So instead of selling coffee, I figured out how to streamline the café and the cash register so that the volunteers who help out at the gallery felt comfortable doing my job, then I made myself a small office where I sat down to analyze the business and figure out how to improve it.
-You can imagine how popular this was—I had to backtrack for a few months after the board told me to get back to the café.
+So instead of selling coffee, I looked into how we could streamline the café and the cash register so that the volunteers who help out at the gallery felt comfortable doing my job, then I made myself a small office where I sat down to analyze the business and figure out how to improve it.
+You can imagine how popular this was.
+I had to backtrack for a few months after the board told me to get back to the café.
 And this was a good lesson for someone who is used to being self-employed: at an institution, you can’t just do what is best, you also have to build trust and coordinate with others so you are on the same page.
 This, however, doesn’t mean that you should abdicate your judgment and get in line.

 I like the approach Sholto Douglas expressed in his interview with Dwarkesh Patel: